-- These two totals are summed and credited as a whole number of DBS Points towards the end of the month.
+- These two totals are then combined and credited as a whole number of DBS Points, towards the end of the month.

 Let’s stick to the S$57.99 transaction example used above, but let’s say you made two of these identical transactions per month.
-Here are the DBS Points awarded at the end of the following month assuming the two transactions were:
+Here are the bonus DBS Points awarded at the end of the following month, assuming the two transactions were:

 - Both in SGD

 For the overseas transactions, this assumes they converted from the applicable FCY to exactly S$57.99 when posted to your statement.